aws-ia/terraform-aws-eks-blueprints-addons/docs/helm-release.md

 ## With `helm_releases` Variable

-You can use the `helm_releases` variable in [EKS Blueprints Add-ons](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addons/aws/latest?tab=inputs) to provide a map of add-ons and their respective helm configuration.
-Under the hood, we just iterate through the provided map and pass it to the terraform [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) resource.
+You can use the `helm_releases` variable in [EKS Blueprints Add-ons](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addons/aws/latest?tab=inputs) to provide a map of add-ons and their respective Helm configuration.
+Under the hood, we just iterate through the provided map and pass each configuration to the Terraform [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) resource.

 E.g.